The No. 1 Ladies' Detective Agency (novel): Television

 An adaptation for the screen The No. 1 Ladies' Detective Agency was made in 2007, directed by Anthony Minghella (who also co-wrote the screenplay), and scripted by Richard Curtis.
 A series of six programs for television was made jointly by the BBC, HBO and some other production companies.
-The first was broadcast in the United Kingdom on BBC1 television on Easter Sunday 23 March 2008.
+American singer and actress Jill Scott played the role of Mma Ramotswe.
+The first program was broadcast in the United Kingdom on BBC1 television on Easter Sunday 23 March 2008.

 Stage

-The novel was adapted as a musical performed in Cape Town, South Africa in fall 2015.
-The musical was written in conjunction with McCall Smith, and includes "performing a music score composed by Scotsman Tom Cunningham and Cape Town native Josh Hawks.
+The novel was adapted as a musical which was performed in Cape Town, South Africa in fall 2015.
+The musical was written in conjunction with McCall Smith, and included a music score composed by Scotsman Tom Cunningham and Cape Town native Josh Hawks.
 Twelve specially created songs incorporate African dance, reggae, pioneer-style jazz and gentle ballads."